20 Popular Fast Food Burgers—Ranked!

 Per burger and toppings (142 g): 350 calories, 18 g fat (9 g saturated fat, 1.5 g trans fat), 580 mg sodium, 27 g carbs (1 g fiber, 7 g sugar), 20 g protein

 This double cheeseburger clocks in at fewer than 400 calories.
-It’s one of the safest things on the BK menu because it doesn’t have the extra fatty calories from mayo (they really like to put that stuff on everything).
+It's one of the safest things on the BK menu because it doesn't have the extra fatty calories from mayo (they really like to put that stuff on everything).
 Instead, this burger is doused with a smattering of ketchup and mustard, a single slice of cheese and pickles.
-If you're feeling relieved that it's not so hard to indulge without destroying your diet, keep the confidence going with these 35 Tips for Being Healthy While Eating Out!
+If you're feeling relieved that it's not so hard to indulge without destroying your diet, keep the confidence going with these tips for how to eat healthy while eating out!

 Steak 'n Shake's The Original Double 'n Cheese Steakburger